+44 1792 602874

 In this module, students will study knowledge management in health care environments.
 The themes covered will include: clinical decision-making; decision support systems; workflow management; web site design.
 Students will study experimental research designs.

-Health data scientists making use of computational and storage resources will eventually be called to present their findings to an audience.
-The objective of this module is to enable students to choose and produce appropriate static and dynamic visualisations of health data using a range of media.
+Health data scientists often have to present their findings to a non-academic/expert audience.
+The objective of this module is to enable students to choose and produce appropriate visualisations of health related data using a range of media.

 In this module, students will develop their research skills by learning how to write a research proposal and prepare for the research dissertation.